jpscripter/JPScripter.github.io/_presentations/2018-5-5-PowerShellScriptAnalyzerRules.md

 author: Jeff Scripter
 layout: presentations
 guid: http://www.JPScripter.com/?p=5
-description: How to install and use the PSScript analyzer.
+subtitle: How to install and use the PSScript analyzer.
 permalink: /presentations/PowerShellScriptAnalyzerRules/
 categories:
   - Powershell